Online Multi-Agent Pickup and Delivery with Task Deadlines: Numerical Experiments

 We begin by examining the variations in tardiness based on task-release frequency and deadline length.
 In Fig. \ref{plot_task_swaps}, both the proposed and conventional methods exhibit notable trends in tardiness.
 Tardiness increases when tasks are released frequently and when deadlines are short.
 Densely released tasks leave agents with limited spare time, leading to a buildup of unexecuted tasks and an increase in cumulative tardiness.
 Similarly, shorter deadlines elevate the likelihood of tasks missing their deadlines, further contributing to cumulative tardiness.

 Next, we explore the weight $\alpha$ in the proposed method.
 We compare the disparities in cumulative tardiness caused by varying $\alpha$ when neither task swapping nor task switching is implemented.
 Minimum tardiness is observed for dense task releases and short deadlines (Fig. \ref{plot_task_swaps}(a)) at $\alpha=0.0$, for dense releases and long deadlines (Fig. \ref{plot_task_swaps}(b)) at $\alpha=0.1$, for sparse releases and short deadlines (Fig. \ref{plot_task_swaps}(c)) at $\alpha=0.025$, and for sparse releases and long deadlines (Fig. \ref{plot_task_swaps}(d)) at $\alpha=0.2$.
 When tasks are released frequently and deadlines are short, prioritizing tasks with lower execution costs is crucial for timely management.
-However, in scenarios where tasks are not released frequently or deadlines are not short, there is some flexibility to consider deadlines.
+However, in scenarios with less frequent task releases or longer deadlines, there is some flexibility to consider deadlines.
 While TP and TPTS \cite{ma2017} solely considered execution costs ($\alpha=0$), the proposed method integrates temporal margin for deadlines along with execution costs, resulting in reduced tardiness.
 Nonetheless, excessively prioritizing the temporal margin of deadlines may escalate the execution costs of each task.
-This can overwhelm agents and increasing cumulative tardiness.
+This can overwhelm agents and increase cumulative tardiness.
 Hence, adjusting the value of $\alpha$ based on the situation is imperative.

 In all experiments, the lowest tardiness was achieved when both task swapping and task switching were implemented.
-For example, in Fig. \ref{plot_task_swaps}(b), implementing only task swapping reduced cumulative tardiness by $569.4$, whereas implementing both task swapping and task switching further reduced tardiness by an additional $116.7$.
+For example, as shown in Fig. \ref{plot_task_swaps}(b), implementing only task swapping reduced cumulative tardiness by $569.4$, whereas implementing both task swapping and task switching further reduced tardiness by an additional $116.7$.
 Task switching facilitates task reassignment when more urgent tasks are added.
-Additionally, task swapping enables task exchanges between agents, leading to further reduction in cumulative tardiness.
+Additionally, task swapping enables task exchanges between agents, further reducing cumulative tardiness.